Washington State issues 4th official report on doctor-prescribed suicide. (June 20, 2013)

 The instructions warn: “The Washington State Registrar will reject any death certificate that does not properly adhere to the requirements of the Death with Dignity Act.”
 Thus, unless the death certificate falsifies the real cause of death, it will not be accepted and the physician will be required to submit a new death certificate that hides the facts.

 In 2011, Senate Bill 5378 was introduced.
-It would require death certificates to contain accurate information.
+It would have required death certificates to contain accurate information.
 The bill did not pass.

-- The number of suicide prescriptions has increased by 58% since 2009
+- The number of suicide prescriptions has increased each year since the law went into effect

-- More than 50% of patients who died reported concerns about being a burden
+- 63% of patients who died reported concerns about being a burden

 “Islanders question health center merger”